Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/python-lang/Motor & Driver.rst

 In code for this project, first read the ADC value and then control the rotation direction and speed of the DC Motor according to the value of the ADC.

-Python Code 13.1.1 Motor
+Python Code Motor
 ----------------------------------------------------------------

-If you did not configure I2C and install Smbus, please refer to :doc:`Chapter 7 ADC <ADC>`.
+If you did not configure I2C and install Smbus, please refer to :ref:`Chapter 7 <ADC>`.
 If you did, please Continue.

 First, observe the project result, and then learn about the code in detail.

 .. hint::

     :red:`If you have any concerns, please contact us via:`  support@freenove.com

 1. Use cd command to enter 13.1.1_Motor directory of Python code.